Inga Hamilton

 Art Jewellery & Inhabitable Sculptures Blending the Spaces Between Species

-Association of Contemporary Jewellers' 2020 Graduate Award Winner Recipient of multiple Arts Council NI SIAP Awards
+Recipient of a UKRI Full Doctoral Studentship Award Recipient of multiple Arts Council NI Awards

 Watch it made.
 In the 'About' "film" section above.